Elementary SELect Program

 Program Design and Implementation Support

-The Responsive Classroom® approach is designed to create classrooms that are responsive to children’s physical, emotional, social, and intellectual needs through developmentally appropriate educational experiences in kindergarten through sixth grade.
-The approach incorporates ten essential teaching practices and practical strategies including morning meetings, rule creation, interactive modeling, positive teacher language, logical consequences, guided academic discovery, academic choice, classroom organization, collaborative problem solving, and guidelines for working with families.
-Teachers are encouraged to connect with parents individually on a regular basis in order to share updates and expectations about the child’s development or to collaboratively address any difficulties the child may be experiencing.
-The Responsive Classroom approach incorporates many nonverbal signals (e.g., a chime or raised hand when students should pay attention) throughout the day.
-Extensive suggestions and strategies for including English Language Learners in Morning Meetings as well as recommendations for Morning Meeting activities that are especially conducive for ELLs are provided.
+Teachers using the approach are encouraged to connect with parents individually on a regular basis in order to share updates and expectations about the child’s development or to collaboratively address any difficulties the child may be experiencing.
+The Responsive Classroom approach also incorporates many nonverbal signals (e.g., a chime or raised hand) and visual cues throughout the day to support individual learning needs.
+Extensive suggestions and strategies for including English Language Learners (ELLs) in Morning Meetings, as well as recommendations for Morning Meeting activities that are especially conducive for ELLs, are provided.
 Pamphlets on child development are available in Spanish, and the overview video has Spanish subtitles.
-Initial training for the Responsive Classroom approach is conducted in two parts that each last four and one-half days (30 hours).
-Training is required, and a train-the-trainer system to support sustainability is offered.

 Evidence of Effectiveness